 The curriculum for Key Stage 2 focuses on developing a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
 Pupils will enjoy communicating, collaborating and competing with each other.
 Children will be able to evaluate their own and others performances and give appropriate feedback.

-All pupils enjoy two hours of Physical Education each week which includes a range of sporting activities e.g. gymnastics, dance, invasion games, net/wall games, striking and fielding, multi-sports, athletics, swimming and water safety (for pupils in Years 5 and 6) and outdoor and adventurous activities.
-All classes are taught by the class teacher along with a newly appointed Sports Apprentice, Mr Atkins.
+All pupils enjoy two hours of Physical Education each week which includes a range of sporting activities - gymnastics, dance, invasion games, net/wall games, striking and fielding, multi-sports, athletics, swimming and water safety (for pupils in Years 5 and 6) and outdoor and adventurous activities.
+All classes are taught by the class teacher who may be accompanied by a highly-skilled coach from an external Sports Company.
 Pupils in Key Stage 2 enjoy taking part in inter-school sporting events such as football matches, swimming galas and athletics competitions; our school has a history of successes here.

 School Games Quality Mark

 Castlefort JMI School were awarded with the School Games Quality Mark in September 2015 for the academic year 2014/2015 at Bronze Level.
 The School Games Mark is a Government led awards scheme which reward schools for their commitment to the development of competition across their school.
-Castlefort JMI School were also awarded this award in September 2016 for the academic year 2015/2016 at Bronze Level.
+Castlefort JMI School were also awarded this award in September 2016 for the academic year 2015/2016 at Bronze Level, and in September 2018 for the academic year 2017/2018 at Silver Level.

 Youth Sport Trust Quality Mark